jadeynryan/workshop-template/how-to-use-template.md

     edit in the following steps, the preview will update in your browser at `http://localhost:3434/`.

 4. Edit `_quarto.yml` to include your workshop name, logos, and URLs.
+The specific YAML fields to edit have comments `# Edit` above them.

 5. Edit website content in root directory: